IgniteUI/indigo-design-docfx/en/components/button-group.md

 ## States

 In Figma the Enabled buttons in the Button Group component support Idle, Hover and Focused states which can be switched between by changing the State property.
-Disabled and Selected states can be switched on/off from a boolean properties and are applicable for all states of the buttons.

 <img class="responsive-img" src="../images/button-group_states.png" srcset="../images/button-group_states@2x.png 2x" />